Updated June 26, 2023

-SQLite is a process library that actualizes an independent, server-less, zero-setup, value-based SQL information base engine.
-Basically code in SQLite is a public space and it is free for any requirement such as business or private.
+SQLite is a process library that actualizes an independent, serverless, zero-setup, value-based SQL information base engine.
+Basically, code in SQLite is a public space, and it is free for any requirement, such as business or private.
 SQLite database is widely deployed in the world with different types of applications.
 SQLite database does not use any separate server process, unlike other SQL databases.
-SQLite is an embedded SQL engine, so it directly performs the read and writes operation on the disk file.
+SQLite is an embedded SQL engine that directly performs the read and writes operation on the disk file.
 It has a complete SQL database that includes multiple tables, indices, triggers, and views.
-SQLite database is a cross-platform that means we can easily copy databases between 32 bit and 64 bit operating systems or different architectures.
+SQLite database is cross-platform, which means we can easily copy databases between 32-bit and 64-bit operating systems or different architectures.

 Why do we need SQLite?

 SQLite is the most favorable database that can run almost anywhere.
 Normally SQLite we executed on different platforms such as Windows operating system, macOS, Linux, iOS, Android operating system, and then some.
 Windows clients specifically can utilize pre-compiled binary code for ordinary Win32, UWP, WinRT, and .Net.
 Whatever we need to implement that is targeted is for our application or software, so SQLite provides the facility to port the C source code into the target application.